Waelr1985/Data-Engineering-Project-Big-Data/README.md

 ### Data Ingestion Service
-The Data Ingestion Service is responsible for downloading data from GCP after uploading it from external resource (e.g., Kaggle)
+The Data Ingestion Service is responsible for downloading data from GCP after uploading it from external resource (e.g., Kaggle), and in local machine it will be saved in artifacts folder

 ```bash
 # Build Docker image